Samples – not Specimens

 Get more reliable information from true, or correct, samples.
 Do not be misled by specimens, which do not represent the stream from which they were mistakenly taken.
-Rather, true or correct samples are obtained by observing a set of rules and models developed by Pierre Gy, covering:
+Rather, true or correct samples taken from mineral processing plants are obtained by observing a set of rules and models developed by Pierre Gy, covering:

 - Minimum Sample Mass models